EPCCed/Activities/Activities/Sort/Readme.md

   time or the same end can be achieved in less time.
    * Modern parallel computers operate on the same principle.

+## Pre-requisites

+This activity assumes that you have already discussed the basics of a computer and what it is used for.
+It also assumes that you have given a short explanation of a supercomputer, explaining that this is made up of many many computers connected together.
+See activities XX and YY for further information on these topics.

+## Overview

 ## Equipment